1jour1vin

 Nose

-Expressive of varietals, tart red berries, candy, smoky
+Expressive notes of fruit, tart red berries, candy, and smoke

 Serve